All Episodes

 And so the syphilis outbreak sparked a surge in wig making.

-Victims hid their baldness as well as their bloody sores that scoured their faces with wigs made of horse, goat, or human hair.
+Victims hid their baldness as well as their bloody sores that scored, scoured their faces with wigs made of horse, goat, or human hair.

 Although common wigs were not exactly stylish, they were a shameful necessity.

-That changed in 1655 when the King of France started losing his hair.
+That changed in 1655 when the king of France started losing his hair.

-And so these guys started wearing wigs, and everybody started wearing wigs, and the bigger your wig was, the more famous and rich and established you were, so the term big wigs.
+And the bigger your wig was, the more famous and rich and established you were.

 elliott west